 Deuteronomy 33:1-29.
 Moses gave three speeches to his people just before he died.

-In these speeches, Moses reminded the people of all the things that God had done, reminded them of all the requirements to be met for the blessings God wanted to give to His people.
+In these speeches, Moses reminded the people of all the things that God had done.
+Also reminding them of all the requirements to be met for the blessings God wanted to give to His people.
 Then gave a prophecy for each of the 12 tribes in the end of the last speech.

 Moses Blesses and Reviews the Tribes of Israel